TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 12. Click **Refresh** to view the updated list and the status of the instance creation.

-13. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.
+13. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the TIBCO ComputeDB AMI.

 14. Use SSH to connect to the instance using the **Ubuntu** username.
 You require: